SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND.md

 - `WebGPUExternalSurface` attaches to a caller-owned native host via `WebGPUSurfaceHost`; the host application owns the UI object and tells the external surface when the drawable framebuffer resizes
 - `WebGPURenderTarget` owns an offscreen native target for GPU rendering and readback

+`WebGPURenderTarget.CreateRenderTarget(...)` and `WebGPUSurfaceFrame.CreateRenderTarget(...)` create empty offscreen render targets with the same texture format as the source target or frame.
+They do not copy pixels from the source.

 `WebGPUDeviceContext` is internal infrastructure used by targets and surfaces.
 It is not part of the public WebGPU entry-point model.

 `WebGPUEnvironment.Options` configures the library-managed WebGPU environment before first use.
 Set it before